Heading back to camp after picking up supplies

 A safe and drug-free environment

-SLO has adopted the “Housing First” model to resolve our homelessness crisis.
+SLO has adopted the “Housing/Community First” model to resolve our homelessness crisis.
 We strongly believe in "community first."
-In that spirit, Hope’s Village will not only provide stable permanent housing (a proven foundation for empowering people to move forward in life) but will also be a safe and supportive community where villagers can contribute and support each other.
+In that spirit, Hope’s Village will not only provide stable transitional or permanent housing (a proven foundation for empowering people to move forward in life) but will also be a safe and supportive community where villagers can contribute and support each other.

 Hope's Village will be a drug-free environment with no theft or violence.
 Our board of directors and the villagers will work in cooperation with the SLO County Sheriff to ensure potential villagers come with no outstanding warrants in California or elsewhere.
 All local law enforcement agencies and governmental officials have been, and will continue to be, kept apprised on all aspects of our village.

-Hope's Village is prepared to be part of the local solution to reduce homelessness
+Hope's Village is part of the local solution to reduce homelessness

-We currently have liability insurance for the board of directors.
-When we open the village, we will have liability insurance coverage through the Nonprofit Association of California, holding the County of San Luis Obispo (or any landowner giving us a long term lease) harmless from any and all liability.
+We currently have liability insurance for the board of directors and our "Showers of Hope" Program.
+When we open the village, we will have liability insurance coverage as well ~ holding the County of San Luis Obispo (or any landowner giving us a long term lease) harmless from all liability.

 Our village will allow people who were homeless another chance for a better life.
 They will have the stability of a real home in a safe, healthy, and friendly environment, and will be shown all the love and support we have to offer.

 Since its inception, our board has been working in conjunction with other homeless service agencies in the county to better assist our unhoused neighbors.
-And thanks to government officials and others who are endorsing our project (and many donors who have already put their faith in us), we have $30,000 in our bank account without yet launching a major fundraising campaign.
-More of our unhoused neighbors will soon have roofs over their heads, be able to help promote the same placement for others, and have a much brighter future!
+Thanks to government officials and others who endorse our project (and many donors, who have already placed their trust in us), we have $60,000 in our bank account!
+We've already housed 100+ homeless people; and now more of our unhoused neighbors will soon have roofs over their heads, be able to help promote the same placement for others, and have a much brighter future.